Maddy12/VideoLanguageModelRobustness/README.md

 ## Video and Language Perturbations
  <center><img src="./images/PerturbationTypesCombined.png" width=600px /></center> <br>
     <center>Different real-world perturbations used in this study. </center>
+For more information, check out our [site](https://bit.ly/3CNOly4).

 ## Text Perturbations
-To genearate text perturbations, code is available in `generate_noisy_text.py`.
+To generate text perturbations, code is available in `generate_noisy_text.py`.
 You can call this script from the command line, for example:

 ```bash